maddingo/insulincalc/README.md

-InsuLise - an Insuline Calculator
+InsuLise - an Insuline Calclator
 =================================

 This is a simple Android application to calculate the insuline dose based on  blood sugar reading and